thayton/thayton.github.io/_drafts/puppeteer.md

 ---

-In this post I'll guide you through web scraping with [Puppeteer](https://github.com/GoogleChrome/puppeteer){:target="_blank"}, a Node library used to control Chrome (or Chromium) using the DevTools Protocol.
+In this post I'll guide you through web scraping with [Puppeteer](https://github.com/GoogleChrome/puppeteer){:target="_blank"}, a Node library used to control Chrome (or Chromium) using the [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/){:target="_blank"}.
+I'll also cover how to use Node's built-in [debugger](https://nodejs.org/api/debugger.html){:target="_blank"} so that you can step through the code to see how everything works.

 ## Dependencies